Ready to get started? Most Benzinga readers prefer Interactive Brokers for investing in mutual funds.

 Perfect for investors who want to encourage and promote the development of alternative energy sources, the SDRP S&P 500 Fossil Fuel Reserve offers a replacement for investors seeking the safety of a reliable index fund while also maintaining higher environmental standards.
 If you’re interested in learning more about fossil fuels and the need to invest in cleaner energy sources, check out this primer from BBC:

-3. Vanguard FTSE Social Index
+3. Vanguard FTSE Social Index (VFTNX)

 Founded in 2000, the Vanguard FTSE Social Index is an offering from longtime financial institution Vanguard that focuses on large- and mid-cap offerings that meet certain employee and environmental standards.